 Rental car companies include basic insurance in hire agreements, but it's often worth paying an additional fee - usually on a per day basis - to reduce your excess.
 This will bring the amount you need to pay in case of an accident down from around \$1500 or \$2000 to around \$200 or \$300.
 Note that most insurance agreements won't cover the cost of damage to glass (including the windscreen) or tyres, and insurance coverage is often invalidated on beaches and certain rough (4WD) unsealed roads.
-Always read the fine print, ask pertinent questions, and definitely refrain from driving a rental car along Ninety Mile Beach, Northland,
+Always read the fine print and ask pertinent questions.